zeepro26/nextjs-blog/posts/the-five-list.md

 I find it joyous to work on proof-of-concept projects that explore a product's capability to achieve the business/technical needs of the customer.

-**Bonus preferred tasks.
+**Bonus Preferred Tasks.
 [I know the question said 5, however, I couldn't skip them due to their sheer importance in the Support Parlance.]**

 **1. Create video tutorials to help teach users a specific feature or use case.**